LAPR5-043/sem_5_24_25_043/Docs/Sprint2/ASIST/us 642/readme.md

 Print do manual do ipt

+Relevant for this feature we have the following:

+**Chains:**

+INPUT - This chain is used for packets destined for the host computer.

+**Targets:**

+ACCEPT -> This means to let the packet through.

+DROP -> This means to drop the packet on the floor.

+**Commands:**

+-A, --append -> Append one or more rules to the end of the selected chain.

+-F, --flush -> Flush the selected chain (all the chains in the table if none is given).

+-P, --policy -> Set the policy for the chain to the given target.

+**Parameters:**

+-s, --source -> Specify the source address or network.

+-j, --jump -> Specify the target of the rule.

 #### 2.3.2 The problem with `iptables`

 The main problem with `iptables` is that it is not persistent.
 This means that if the system is restarted, the rules will be lost.